Current as of: April 1, 2026 - 05:36

 Accommodation: Hotel Windsor Palace (or similar)

-Then, take a historic electric tram through Atlantic forest to an icon of Rio: the Christ the Redeemer statue.
+After lunch back in Rio, take the historic electric tram through Atlantic forest to an icon of Rio: the Christ the Redeemer statue.
 Standing at the feet of this New World Wonder, you can enjoy glorious views over the city, Sugarloaf Mountain, and Copacabana beach.
 A truly unforgettable experience.

 Accommodation: Hotel Windsor Palace (or similar)

-Back at ground level, we bid farewell to Rio and take a private transfer (4hr 30min) to the colonial town of Paraty.
+From here, we bid farewell to Rio and take a private transfer (4hr 30min-5hr 30min) to the colonial town of Paraty.
 The setting is magnificent with jungle-cloaked mountains behind and a beautiful bay in front.

 Accommodation: Pousada da Marquesa (or similar)

-After, we explore the 18th-century architecture and history of the town on a guided walk through the historic centre.
-Visit churches, the museum, House of Culture, and key monuments, while learning about Paraty’s colonial past.
+After, we explore the 18th-century architecture and history of Paraty on a guided walk through the historic centre.
+If we’re lucky, we may see the intentional flooding of the cobbled streets, when sea water is allowed to enter and naturally wash the roads.

 Accommodation: Pousada da Marquesa (or similar)

-After arrival, we spend three hours exploring one of the world’s great natural wonders: the Iguaçu Falls.
+Upon arrival, we head directly to one of the world’s great natural wonders, the Iguaçu Falls, where we have three hours to explore.

 Dividing Brazil and Argentina, it is twice as wide as Niagara Falls and comprises between 150 and 300 different cascades, depending on the season.
 Whenever you go, however, it’s spectacular.